diku-dk/futhark/docs/installation.rst

 These can be easily made available with e.g::

-  nix-shell -p opencl-headers -p opencl-icd
+  nix-shell -p opencl-headers -p ocl-icd